 When someone at your company adds a candidate directly into the system, either because they know them, or on behalf of someone else, the source is set to User.
 User always has a secondary source and you must select a person who is registered in your JobScore account.
 In addition to the primary source (user) and secondary source (john doe), user added candidates may also have the "referred by" attribute.

-By default when you use the add candidate page the source is set to user / you and "referred by" is also set to you - you are putting them in!
-That said, often recruiters and HR professionals are asked to add candidates to the system for other people - so in this case the recruiter would be the "user" but the teammate who referred the candidate would be entered under "referred by" - as it's their referral.
+By default when users with the limited and standard access levels use the add candidate page the source is set to them (they added the candidate) and and the "referred by" attribute is also set to their name- they are referring them!
+It's not unusual for recruiters and HR professionals to be asked to add candidates to the system for other people - so in this case the recruiter would be the "user" but the teammate who referred the candidate would be entered under "referred by" - as it's their referral.

 The Search Firm primary source is used to attribute candidates to 3rd party recruiting agencies.
 Search Firms have two types of secondary sources, one for the search firm and another for the recruiter who works there.